-To that end we are embarking on an exciting era of working together to ensure our students can access quality education in a selection of subjects taught across the schools as a whole from September 2019 and through to September 2020.
+To that end we are embarking on an exciting era of working together to ensure our students can access quality education in a selection of subjects taught across the schools as a whole.

 As a parent or student your priority is the quality of the provision you will receive as well as having the option to study the subjects you want.
 By working together we will be able to offer the widest choice of subjects, combining to make viable sized groups and maintain student choice.
 Students studying the traditionally smaller take up subjects can benefit from better class discussions/debates and problem solving.